55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 We are all more highly connected than at any other time in history.

 Technology is the leading factor in this situation—including the powerful, tiny computers we carry in our pockets as we walk around every day.
-(We might call them “phones,” but that’s what they really are.)
+(We might call them “phones,” but that’s what they are.)

 Our next couple of tips will give you some things to consider for optimal results.